Ashmit-Kumar/Auto-Ship/README.md

 ---

 This README outlines the project's goals and tasks.
-Contributions and feedback are welcome!
+Contributions and feedback are welcome.